Gomez (band): Split the Difference (2004–2005)

-While Gomez's first three albums were self-produced, the band worked with Tchad Blake as producer for their fourth record.
+While Gomez's first three albums were self-produced, the band worked with Tchad Blake as producer for their fourth record, Split the Difference.
 The band were fans of his compressed sounds as heard on Los Lobos and Latin Playboys recordings.
+The band built a studio in Portslade, just outside Brighton, England (where most of them were residing).
+They worked independently for months recording, until they developed a record with Tchad Blake at Real World Studios.

-The album was met with mixed critical response, with Allmusic rating it as four stars out of five and BBC Internet Music Reviews describing it as "one of the finest releases of the year so far.
+The album, which was released on 17 May 2004, was met with mixed critical response, with Allmusic rating it as four stars out of five and BBC Internet Music Reviews describing it as "one of the finest releases of the year so far.
 If you were one of those people who wrote them off two years ago, it's time to get listening again."
 However, the album received less favourable reviews from a number of other sources, including Pitchfork Media and NME.

-The band built a studio in Portslade, just outside Brighton, England (where most of them were residing).
-They worked independently for months recording, until they developed a record with Tchad Blake at Real World Studios.
-In 2007, Gomez recorded a cover of The Band's hit "Up On Cripple Creek" for the tribute album Endless Highway: The Music of The Band.
-Their song "How We Operate" was played in the final scene of the film The Hitcher.
-Gomez continued to tour, including a co-headlining 2007 US tour with label-mate Ben Kweller.
-The band toured Australia and New Zealand before going back to the United States for a second headlining leg of their US tour.
-On 2 March 2007, Gomez recorded a concert at the Vic Theater in Chicago, Illinois, that was streamed via MSN Music.
-Ian Ball released a solo project, an album entitled Who Goes There.
-In 2008, Gomez opened several shows for Dave Matthews Band.
-Their album reached the top 40 in the UK and Australia.
+It reached the top 40 in the UK and Australia.
 The first single "Catch Me Up" entered the UK top 40 in March 2004 and "Silence" was released as the second single.

 Virgin/EMI then closed down Hut Recordings; the band asked to be released from their contract and Virgin agreed.
+In 2005, Gomez signed a deal with Dave Matthews' ATO Records.
+Under the new label, the band released their first live album, Out West, in June 2005.
+The double disc CD was compiled from shows recorded at San Francisco's Fillmore Theater in January 2005.